explodingcamera/tinywasm/README.md

 # 📄 License

 Licensed under either of [Apache License, Version 2.0](./LICENSE-APACHE) or [MIT license](./LICENSE-MIT) at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in TinyWasm by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+**Note:** The GitHub repository contains a Submodule (`crates/tinywasm-parser/data`) which is licensed only under the [Apache License, Version 2.0](https://github.com/WebAssembly/spec/blob/main/test/LICENSE).
+This is because the data is generated from the [WebAssembly Specification](https://github.com/WebAssembly/spec/tree/main/test) and is only used for testing purposes and is not included in the final binary.